orthecreedence/cl-async/benchmarks.md

 ==========
 So far, benchmarks are favorable.
-From my intial profiling, it seems most of the time is spent in CFFI when on Windows, but in linux (of course) CFFI is a minor speed bump, and the actual cl-async:* functions are the main slowdown (which is good).
+From my intial profiling, it seems most of the time is spent in CFFI when on Windows, but in linux (of course) CFFI is a minor speed bump, and the actual `cl-async:*` functions are the main slowdown (which is good).
 Because of this, I really recommend running any production server on linux.
-This isn't so much because Windows sucks, but because I feel like most lisp implementations focus on linux performance a lot more than Windows.
+This isn't so much because Windows sucks, but because I feel like most lisp implementations focus on linux performance a lot more than Windows (at least when it comes to CFFI).

 On my (already crowded) Linode 512, cl-async (for both [tcp-server](#tcp-server) and [http-server](#http-server)) was able to process about 40K concurrent